treefrogframework/treefrog-framework/docs/user-guide/en/security/index.md

 If this hidden parameter is easily predictable, this CSRF protection is insufficient.
 This parameter is a string that has been converted by the hash function, using the Session.Secret parameter, in the *application.ini* configuration file.
 It is therefore sufficiently difficult for the string to be guessed by anyone not knowing the *Session.Secret* value.

-In order to turn on the CSRF protection, you need to set the following in the *application.ini* file.
+In order to turn on the CSRF protection, you need to set the following in the *application.ini* file:

 ```
  EnableCsrfProtectionModule=true